respawn-app/FlowMVI/docs/plugins/prebuilt.md

 }
 ```

-This plugin can be useful whenever you are implementing an "editor" type functionality.
+This plugin can be useful whenever you are implementing an "editor" type functionality, but currently not fully
+implemented to handle all edge cases.

 ### Time Travel plugin